source-academy/general/accolade/README.md

 # Endorsements of SICP JS

 - “A classic, meticulously revisited and modernized with talent, pedagogy, and substance.
-Thank you, Martin and Tobias!”
+Thank you, Martin, Tobias, and Julie!”
 Olivier Danvy, Yale-NUS College
 - “When I am asked 'How can I become a better programmer?,' I recommend this book.”
 Douglas Crockford, author of How JavaScript Works